cr0mll/cyberclopaedia/Notes/Reverse Engineering/Binary Formats/ELF/The ELF Header.md

 # Introduction
 The ELF header is a data structure which sits at the beginning of every ELF file and describes its layout.
 It starts with 16 identification bytes that contain the ELF magic bytes.
-The following structs are defined in `<elf.h>`
+The following structs are defined in `<elf.h>`:

 ```cpp
 #define EI_NIDENT 16